menu

 Demographics

-The overall education level of Murdo is somewhat higher than in the average US city of 21.84%: 28.67% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Murdo is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.67% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Murdo in 2022 was $29,699, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $118,796 for a family of four.
 However, Murdo contains both very wealthy and poor people as well.